iotaledger/integration-services/api/usage-ssi-bridge.md

 };
 ```

-To verify an identity ownership and to authenticate the user against a corresponding endpoint, first of all a nonce must be created by the API endpoint.
-This is triggered by calling the selected endpoint with the identityId that requires authentication via __GET__.
+To verify an identity ownership and to authenticate the user against a corresponding endpoint, first of all a nonce must be requested to the API endpoint.
+This is triggered by calling the selected endpoint with the identity DID that requires authentication via __GET__.
 An example is:

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/prove-ownership/did:iota:7Vk97eWqUfyhq92Cp3VsUPe42efdueNyPZMTXKUnsAJL

-It returns a json object with the generated nonce:
+The call returns a json object with the generated nonce:

 ```
 {